weaveworks/weave-gitops-docs/docs/getting-started.md

 - Config Repo URL: (**leave blank**)
   - It is **recommended** to use a separate repository as your config repo when deploying multiple applications, potentially to multiple clusters, however, for simplicity - you can also use the same repo as the `Source Repo URL`.
 - Path: **./**
-  - This allows you to specify a particular folder with a repository, should the repo contain more than a single applications deployment manifests.
+  - This allows you to specify a particular folder with a repository, should the repo contain more than a single application's deployment manifests.
 - Branch: (**should not require changing**)

 Click **Submit** in the bottom right of the form.
 This will result in an error as we have not recently authenticated with GitHub, so we are not yet authorized to raise a pull request against your repository.